juhovh/tailguard/README.md

 ## Benefits

 Why would you want to do this?
-For most use cases it may be easier to connect your device with WireGuard directly, but there are a couple of benefits with this bridged approach:
+For most use cases it may be easier to connect your device with Tailscale or WireGuard directly, but there are a couple of benefits with this bridged approach:
 - the WireGuard tunnel private key is stored only on a single machine, making the key management less work
 - if you have a new device, you can simply log in to your tailnet with SSO,